gphanikumar/MM2090/lessons/Session6.md

 # Regex applications

+**Note:** All these commands follow GNU sed's standard

 ## Use of sed for stream editing of text

+Use `np` to print the `n`th line

+      sed '5p' RollList.csv
+**Note**: The output might be slightly different from what you'd expect.
+To understand why, check out *pattern space* below.

-Use of -n to supress lines that do not match
+Use of `x,yp` to print a range of lines

-      sed ',Ap' RollList.csv

-      sed -n ',Ap' RollList.csv
+      sed '2,9p' RollList.csv

-Use of regex in sed
+Use `/your_regex_here/p` to print lines that match the regular expression

-      sed 's,A,ap' RollList.csv
+      sed '/ME/p' RollList.csv

+      sed '/ME/!p' RollList.csv     *prints all the lines that do not match the regular expression*

+Use `-n` to supress pattern space

-      sed -n 's,A,ap' RollList.csv
+      sed -n '/ME/p' RollList.csv

 Strip the roll number

       sed -n 's/....B...,//p' RollList.csv

-      sed -n 's.\*,//p' RollList.csv

 Strip the name